jpcasey/pryce/README.md

 * Install dependencies:
   * `pip install -r requirements.txt`
 * Run development server:
+  * Set the following environmental variables.
+Set SQLALCHEMY_DATABASE_URI to whichever database you're using for local dev. (should make this dev env setup easier, possibly just putting the below into a .env file or shell script).
+    ```sh
+    export FLASK_APP=pryce
+    export FLASK_ENV=development
+    export SQLALCHEMY_DATABASE_URI=
+    ```
-  * `python main.py` will start the dev server on http://localhost:8080
+  * `flask run` will start the dev server on http://localhost:5000

 ### Deployments
 This repository is configured to use Travis CI.
 There are not any tests being run yet.
 But, Travis does handle the automated deployments to our [Google App Engine](https://console.cloud.google.com/) instance.
 Any pushes to master will be subsequently deployed to app engine, so we should aim to commit any breaking changes to a branch and create a Pull Request to merge into master once everything looks OK.